PerseusDL/cite_collections/latlexent/README.md

 Might be good to take another pass or two through the base inventory to automatically provide redirects for named entities and verbal adjectives.

+## Notes on Collection Creation

+For full details, see the parse.pl script in the src.tgz archive.

+1. Extracted all distinct lemmas (and any available short defs) from
+    a.
+Lewis & Short Lexicon (via Alpheios index)
+    b.
+Perseus hib_entities table
+    c.
+Philologic DB
+2. Created normalized label for each lemmas by:
+    a. strip vowel length, accents and dipthongs (ae/oe)
+    b. retain case
+3. Ran each distinct lemma through morpheus to see if it parsed.
+4. Mapped morpheus lemmas to corresponding urn
+5. Output triples and csv import file